antoniakrm/yii-user-management/README.md

 Role Management:
 ----------------
 You can add up new roles in the Role Manager.
-To check for access to this roles, you can use this code Snippet everywhere in your Yii Application.
+To check for access to these roles, you can use this code Snippet everywhere in your Yii Application.
 Most likely it will be used in the ACL Filter of your Controllers: